 When thinking of laptops produced by MSI, their black and red gaming notebooks are likely to be what comes to mind.
 However, MSI has been producing white and silver business-and-café-friendly models under their Prestige brand for a little over three years now.

 Normally the Prestige models used similar designs to their gaming counterparts with the color scheme, trim, and RGB lighting being the biggest differences.
 However, at Computex 2018 MSI has introduced the new Prestige PS42, a 14-inch ultrabook that is unique from its black and red brethren (although there is a similarity to the super-slim gaming powerhouse MSI GS65 Stealth).

 While it is common to see dual-fan cooling on ultrabooks with dGPUs, they tend to share the same heatsink and either one or two heat pipes.
 MSI’s gaming heritage shows through in the cooling system here though.
-The PS42 still has two cooling fans, but these are split between two heat sinks with two heat pipes going to one and one going to the other.
+The PS42 still has two cooling fans, but these are split between three distinct heat pipes: a two-heatpipe ensemble for the GPU, and a separated heatpipes with its own radiator for the processor.
 This stops thermal creep from one component hindering the cooling of the other, but it can also lead to other problems if a single fan isn’t enough to handle the load.

 There is a single SODIMM slot that can support up to 16 GB DDR4-2400.
 16 GB is a decent offering on an ultrabook since many come with just 8 GB of soldered on memory, but the single slot does mean we lose the benefits of dual-channel operation.
 There is 1 x M.2 slot that supports SATA or NVMe drives.